bytcore/prefs-droid/README.md

 ```Java
 Preference.clear();
 ```

+### Bonus
+You can add `@Type()` source annotation to your preference keys which will help you to find easily what type of value is stored against that key.
+See smaple [PrefsKey.java](https://github.com/binjar/prefs-droid/blob/master/prefsdroid-sample/src/main/java/com/binjar/prefdroidexample/PrefsKey.java) for usage.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/binjar/prefs-droid/blob/master/LICENSE) file for details